rbalachandar/EV-Charging-Station-Anomaly-Detection/README.md

 * [Run](#run)

 ## General info
 Detecting anomalies in EV charging station is key to prevent loss of energy.
-In this project the EV usage anomaly is detected using Kafka streaming and RabbitMq services and Isolation Forest unsupervised learning method.
-The EV Charing Station KPIs (User, Meter Usage, Temperature, etc) are simulated using Kafka producer that produces real-time data stream from Adaptive Charging Network (ACN-Data) https://ev.caltech.edu/dataset. \
+In this project the EV usage anomaly is detected using Kafka streaming and RabbitMq services and Extended/Isolation Forest unsupervised learning method.
+The EV Charing Station KPIs (kWh requested, kWh used, Charging duration) are simulated using Kafka producer that produces real-time data stream from Adaptive Charging Network (ACN-Data) https://ev.caltech.edu/dataset. \
-Anomaly detection engine consumes the data and gives the anomaly score which is monitored through RabbitMQ Pub-Sub mechanism.
+Anomaly detection engine consumes the data and gives the anomaly result which is appended to the data and forwarded using RabbitMQ Pub-Sub mechanism.
 The detected anomaly can be alerted using email and dashboard notifications.

 ## Technologies